xnd-project/libndtypes/doc/libndtypes/memory.rst

 Reallocate *ptr* to use *nmemb \* size* bytes.

-Return :macro:`NULL` on overflow or if the allocation fails.
+Return :c:macro:`NULL` on overflow or if the allocation fails.
 As usual, *ptr* is still valid after failure.